dgudenkov-foreign-languages-homework/homework/homework-160/wb_p71.md

 9.
     - We try not to eat too much processed food and we grow our own organic vegetables
-    - We are very conscious of the environment: we use nergy-saving light bulbs and the house is insulated
+    - We are very conscious of the environment: we use energy-saving light bulbs and the house is insulated
     - We don't waste energy.
 Our windows are double-glazed and we make sure our computers are on standby or switched-off
     - We rarely buy pre-prepared food.
-The packaging is uch waste of plastic
+The packaging is much waste of plastic
-    - All of our clothes are second-hand and ost of our furniture is recycled
+    - All of our clothes are second-hand and most of our furniture is recycled

 10.
     - That book is very good
     - Oh?
-I thought that book wasn't very good
+I thought you said that book wasn't very good

     - I know the answer
     - Oh?
 I thought you said you didn't know the answer